 Giftedness, Creativity, and Talent Development

-The Sixth-Year Diploma in professional education is for students who have already earned a Master’s degree and wish to pursue further education in the area of Giftedness, Creativity, and Talent Development.
-The Sixth-Year Diploma program mirrors the Master of Arts (M.A.) degree and prepares individuals for specialization in teaching in gifted and talented programs, as well as for leadership roles in creativity and gifted education as program coordinators, curriculum development specialists, and regional or state gifted education agency directors.
+The Sixth-Year Certificate in professional education is for students who have already earned a Master’s degree and wish to pursue further education in the area of Giftedness, Creativity, and Talent Development.
+The Sixth-Year Certificate program mirrors the Master of Arts (M.A.) degree and prepares individuals for specialization in teaching in gifted and talented programs, as well as for leadership roles in creativity and gifted education as program coordinators, curriculum development specialists, and regional or state gifted education agency directors.
 The program of study includes coursework on strategies and program models for developing student talent and field experiences in school settings.

 Requirements.
-The Sixth-Year Diploma requirements in Giftedness, Creativity, and Talent Development conform to the requirements of the Graduate School and the Department of Educational Psychology.
+The Sixth-Year Certificate requirements in Giftedness, Creativity, and Talent Development conform to the requirements of the Graduate School and the Department of Educational Psychology.
 Specific course requirements include those listed below as well as requirements determined by the student’s major advisor and program faculty consistent with the minimum requirements.
-The Sixth-Year Diploma requires satisfactory completion of at least 30 credits maintaining at least a “B” average.
+The Sixth-Year Certificate requires satisfactory completion of at least 30 credits maintaining at least a “B” average.
 The required courses include those listed below; the remaining credit hours come from elective courses approved by the student’s major advisor.

 Required Courses: EPSY 5092, 5194, 5601, 5710, 5720, 5750; at least one of the following, at the direction of the major advisor: EPSY 5740, 6770.